 Print and Media Reserves at the Library

-Submit your material along with an online Print & Media Course Reserves Request Form to the Public Services Desk of the library.
-Alternatively, instructors can choose to type-in and print out a PDF version of the Reserves Request Form.
+Submit your material along with an online Course Reserves Request Form to the Public Services Desk of the library.
 Instructors can specify a variety of loan periods: 2-hour, 4-hour for media items, or 3-day use.
 Students will need their NMU ID to check out materials.

 Instructors must use NMU EduCat in order to use electronic reserves.
 Follow these directions to add electronic reserves as an External Tool to your EduCat course and begin placing requests for the current semester.
 Students will be able to access electronic reserves from the External Tool in EduCat.
 If you would like to place material on reserve from a previous class, contact the library at (906) 227-2250 or email us.

-If you would like to request digitization of materials that are not available in electronic form, submit an Electronic Course Reserve Request.
+If you would like to request digitization of materials that are not available in electronic form, submit a Course Reserves Request.

 Course Reserves Information

 Course reserves help guarantee that all students in a class will have access to material assigned by an instructor.
 Hard copy items like books, videos, and physical objects are available to students at the Public Services Desk during regular library hours.
 Journal articles, book chapters, study guides, past exams, and other materials that can be scanned or are currently available in electronic form will be available 24 hours a day, 7 days a week.